stanfill/stanfill.github.io/CV.md

 ----

 ### Presentations

+**Uncertainty Quantification in Human Reliability Modeling for Security Screening Operations**, Workshop on Uncertainty Quantification at the 2016 ANNTPC, Santa Fe, New Mexico, September 25 - 30, 2015

 **Informing Physical Activity Interventions Using Bayesian Multilevel Modeling**, 9th International Conference on Diet and Activity Methods, Brisbane, Australia, September 1 - 3, 2015